 Artificial Intelligence is based on a pattern, a neural network that once discovered and put together, has led to the recent AI revolution.
 The 2024 Nobel Prize in Physics recognized pioneers like Geoffrey Hinton and John Hopfield for foundational work in neural networks, highlighting how these systems can autonomously identify patterns in data.

-At the same time, we don't fully understand how this works, in other words, it is a discovery rather than an invention, not very dissimilar to electricity—we didn't invent it, we merely discovered its existence and found ways to put it to use.
+At the same time, we don't fully understand how this works, in other words, it's a discovery rather than an invention, not very dissimilar to electricity—we didn't invent it, we merely discovered its existence and found ways to put it to use.

 If we're allowed an observation, despite this field being in its infancy, intelligence seems to be a pattern, something that emerges from arranging elements in a certain way.
 Learning and then using knowledge is a consequence of that arrangement, of that pattern.